audiosite

 Abby when she was very young.

-About me: My name is Richard Hallum, and for more than 15 years I have been teaching Audio Engineering and Music Production at MAINZ (Music and Audio Institute of New Zealand).
-Before that I owned and operated a commercial recording studio.
+About me: My name is Richard Hallum, and for 24 years I taught Audio Engineering and Music Production at MAINZ (Music and Audio Institute of New Zealand).
+For 10 years before that I owned and operated a commercial recording studio.
 My interest in audio and music goes back to the 60s - a time when computers (even electronic calculators) and synthesisers were virtually unheard of, MIDI didn't exist, and dinosaurs roamed the face of the earth.
 Luckily, by then the guitar had just been invented, as had electricity...we have come a long way.
 No wonder there is so much to learn!

 Usage of information: Information may be freely downloaded and / or distributed from this site for non-commercial use without the consent of the author providing articles are presented in full, and the site (www.audiosite.org) is acknowledged.